-The Norwegian Broadcasting Corporation's activities are financed by licence fees, sales revenues, etc. The activities cannot be financed by advertising on the Norwegian Broadcasting Corporation public service channels or teletext services.
-The licence fee is determined by the Parliament ("Storting").
+The Norwegian Broadcasting Corporation's activities are financed by state grants, sales revenues, etc. The activities cannot be financed by advertising on the Norwegian Broadcasting Corporation's public service channels or teletext services.

 Section 6-5.
-(Annulled by Act No. 32 of 22 May 1998 (entered into force 1 June 1998).)
+(Annulled by Act No. 32 of 22 May 1998)